rohitloke/recipe-management-system/README.md

 To run the project:
 <ol>
-  <li>Clone the project using `git clone https://github.com/rohitloke/recipe-management-system.git` command</li>
+  <li>Clone the project using <code>git clone https://github.com/rohitloke/recipe-management-system.git</code> command</li>
-  <li>Navigate to project directory and run `mvn clan install`.
+  <li>Navigate to project directory and run `mvn clean install`.
 This will run tests and build reqiuisite jars</li>
   <li>From the project directory run `java -jar rms-api\target\rms-api-0.0.1-SNAPSHOT.jar` that should start our spring boot application</li>
 </ol>